-Evidently, $\varphi^{t}_{n}(u)$ are positive, bounded, nonrandom functions and it follows from \eqref{eq:f-down} that they are separated from $0$ by some constant multiplied by $u^{2H-1}$.
+Clearly, $\varphi^{t}_{n}(u)$ are positive, bounded, nonrandom functions and it follows from \eqref{eq:f-down} that they are separated from $0$ by some constant multiplied by $u^{2H-1}$.

-From the left-hand side of (d), it follows that $[W]_{t}$ is absolutely continuous w.r.t. the Lebesgue measure, so $[W]_{t}=\int_{0}^{t}\theta_{s}ds$, where $\theta_{s}$ is a bounded, possibly, random, variable.
+From the left-hand side of (d), it follows that $[W]_{t}$ is absolutely continuous with respect to the Lebesgue measure, so $[W]_{t}=\int_{0}^{t}\theta_{s}\,ds$, where $\theta_{s}$ is a bounded, possibly random, variable.
 From the right-hand side of (d), it follows that